Skip to main content ↓

 I work on the blog over at [company] and I’m always on the lookout for articles that are relevant to our readers.
 Our demographic is mostly {this specific segment}, and I think that it would make sense to link to [our piece] from [your article], probably with anchor text like {relevant anchor text}.

-After all, sharing similar, relevant content to our readers is our top priority.
+After all, sharing similar, relevant content with our readers is our top priority.
 If you think there’s a better thematic match for a content swap like this, please let me know.

 And, of course, please let me know which pieces you’re trying to score links for, and I’ll find a spot for them on our blog.